preston-carter/fetch_analytics_project/DOCUMENTATION.md

 ```
 **Explanation**: Similar to Question 1, this is how I would query to answer this question.
 However, the latest two months in the dataset do not have any brand data associated to the receipt items, so this will not return anything.

-### Query 3 and 4: When considering average spend and items purchased from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
+### Query 3 and 4: When considering average spend and items purchased from receipts with 'rewardsReceiptStatusâ€™ of â€˜Acceptedâ€™ or â€˜Rejectedâ€™, which is greater?
 ```sql
 select
   round(avg(if(rewardsReceiptStatus = 'FINISHED',totalSpent,null)),2) as AverageSpendWithAcceptedStatus